 Independence Independent chairman.
 Other than Joseph M. Zubretsky, our president and chief executive officer, all of our directors are independent.
 All of our Board committees are composed exclusively of independent directors.
 Executive Sessions The independent directors regularly meet without management.
-Board Oversight of Risk Management While management is responsible for designing and implementing the Company's risk management process, controls, and oversight, the Board, both as a whole and through its committees, has overall responsibility for oversight of the Company's risk management.
+Board Oversight of Risk Management • While management is responsible for designing and implementing the Company's risk m process, controls, and oversight, the Board, both as a whole and through its committees, responsibility for oversight of the Company's risk management.
 Share Ownership Requirements Our non-executive directors must hold shares of the Company's common stock with a value of at least five times the aggregate annual cash retainer amounts payable to such directors, within five years of joining the Board.
 Our chief executive officer must hold shares of the Company's common stock with a value of at least five times his annual base salary.
 Our chief financial officer must hold shares of the Company's common stock with a value of at least four times his annual base salary.
 Our other named executive officers must hold shares of the Company's common stock with a value of at least two times their annual base salaries.

-Board Structure On the recommendation of the Board, at the Company's 2019 annual meeting, stockholders voted to eliminate the classification of the Board over a three-year period beginning at the 2020 annual meeting of stockholders, and provide for the annual election of all directors beginning at the 2022 annual meeting of stockholders.
+Board Structure Beginning at the 2022 annual meeting of stockholders, Board members are elected to one-year terms at each annual meeting of stockholders.
 If a nominee for director who is an incumbent director is not elected and no successor has been elected at the annual meeting, that director will serve as a "holdover director" until a successor is qualified and elected, but such "holdover director" is required to tender his/her offer to resign promptly following certification of the election results.
 The Board will determine whether to accept or reject such resignation, or take other action.
 The Board established 12-year term limits for independent directors elected for the first time to the Board beginning with the Company's 2020 annual meeting of stockholders.

-Board Practices Our Board annually reviews its effectiveness as a group, with the results of the annual review being reported to the Board.
+Our Board annually reviews its effectiveness as a group, with the results of the annual review being Our Board annually reviews its effectiveness as a group, with the results of the annual review being reported to the Board.
 Nomination criteria are adjusted as needed to ensure that our Board as a whole continues to reflect the appropriate mix of skills and experience reflected in our strategic plan.
-We have a clawback policy that entitles the Company to seek recovery by the Company of incentive-based compensation from current and former executives in the event of any accounting restatement due to material noncompliance by the Company with any financial reporting requirement under applicable securities laws.
+Board Practices We have a clawback policy that entitles the Company to seek recovery by the Company of incentive- based compensation from current and former executives in the event of any accounting restatement due to material noncompliance by the Company with any financial reporting requirement under applicable securities laws.
 Our insider trading policy prohibits all directors, executive officers, and vice presidents of the Company or subsidiary executive officers from engaging in short sales, hedging transactions, and pledging of our common stock.
 Accountability Directors must be elected by a majority of votes cast.
 Bylaws provide for "proxy access," including the following key terms: 3% ownership for 3 years, 20% of Board, and up to 20 stockholders being able to aggregate.